ElektraInitiative/libelektra/src/libgetenv/README.md

     kdb set user/env/override/MANOPT -- "--regex -LC"
+    kdb elektrify-getenv getenv MANOPT   # to check if it is set as expected kdb getenv MANOPT   # if /etc/ld.so.preload is active

 Will permanently and user-wide change MANOPT to include --regex, and -LC so that regular expressions will be used (note `man echo` will return many man